 How to take agomelatine

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about agomelatine and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about agomelatine, and will also provide you with a full list of the side-effects which you could experience from taking it.

-- Take agomelatine exactly as your doctor has told you.
+- Take agomelatine exactly as your doctor tells you to.
 The usual dose is one tablet daily.
 This may be increased in some people to two tablets daily (taken together) after a couple of weeks.
 You should take the tablets at bedtime.
-It is not important whether you take them before or after food.
+The tablets can be taken either with or without food.

 - If you forget to take a dose, do not worry, just take the next dose when it is due.